steromano87/Woodpecker/README.rst

 - Requests result assertions
 - Different spawning logic (using threads or sub-processes) to optimize memory consumption different architectures
 - Easily switch between different load configurations by changing one parameter in command-line invocation
+- Embedded system monitor (CPU and memory usage) for both controller and spawners